Mario Machado: Acting

-Machado also appeared as himself in the Banacek episode "Detour to Nowhere" (1972), Blue Thunder (1983), Without Warning (1994), and An Alan Smithee Film: Burn Hollywood Burn (1997).
+Machado also appeared as himself in the Banacek episode "Detour to Nowhere" (1972), The Brady Bunch (1974), Blue Thunder (1983), Without Warning (1994), and An Alan Smithee Film: Burn Hollywood Burn (1997).

 Machado's last acting role was the 1998 episode "The Nature of Nurture" of the television series Beverly Hills, 90210.

 Machado's distinctive voice can also be heard on a number of films for Retinitis Pigmentosa International's TheatreVision, which provides blind audiences with a description of what is happening on the screen.

 Sports

 As a star collegiate athlete and former soccer player, Machado was able to indulge his love for soccer by serving as the English language commentator at four FIFA World Cup soccer championships: in Mexico (1970), Germany (1974), Argentina (1978) and Spain (1982) for audiences throughout North America, and also at the 1984 Olympic Games.

 He was the Voice of Soccer for the CBS Television Network in 1968 and in 1976, covering the North American Soccer League (NASL).
 He did the television play-by-play of both legs for CBS' broadcast of the NASL's first championship.
 He hosted the weekly soccer program, The Best of the World Cup for the Spanish International Network.
 Machado hosted Star Soccer from England on Public Broadcasting Service (PBS) Public television stations for six years.

 He served as Commissioner of the American Soccer League in 1981.

-Between 1976 and 1984 he published Soccer Corner Magazine, for fellow enthusiasts of the sport.
+Between 1976 and 1984 he published Soccer Corner Magazine, for fellow enthusiasts of the sport..

 When the English Premier League was formed in 1992, Machado was the narrator of the weekly Prem highlights program produced in England and syndicated nationally across the United States.

 He was one of the founding members of AYSO with his friend Hans Stierle, and in 1971 he helped change AYSO policy to allow girls to play.
 In recognition for his contributions to the sport, Machado was inducted into the AYSO Hall of Fame in 1999.